 They also have an area for equestrian campsites, that are first-come, first-serve.
 These 20 sites all have 30-amp electrical and water service.

 Throughout the camping areas, you’ll find bathhouses and some awesome playgrounds.
 Our kids absolutely loved the huge playground near Campsite Section C. They were showing an outdoor movie (free) at the ballfield right next to the playground, so it was a happening, awesome spot.

 Wind Creek State Park isn’t just a place to sleep – this Alabama state park is full of fun activities!
 At Wind Creek you’ll find swimming, fishing, boating, kid’s activities, mini golf, archery, horseback riding, playgrounds, ziplining, and…silo climbing!
 (If you ask me, there aren’t nearly enough silos to climb, so this is a real treat!)

 Ziplining at Wind Creek is awesome, because you can experience amazing lake views from a completely new perspective.

 The ziplining is done by Screaming Eagle Aerial Adventures, which is a subsidiary of Historic Banning Mills!
 The guides here were awesome, super knowledgeable, and made the whole experience really fun.

 They’ve got two levels to choose from, so you can decide what you’re up for.
-Level 1 lets you explore the tree canopy with six sky walks (like wooden bridges) and five ziplines.
-This level is a great one to choose if you haven’t ziplined before, or have younger kids with you.
+Level 1 lets you explore the tree canopy with six skywalks (like wooden bridges) and seven ziplines.
+This level is a great choice if you haven’t ziplined before or have younger kids with you.

-Level 2 includes 11 ziplines and six sky walks with heights from 20 to 70 feet in the air, and ziplines ranging in length from 200 to 650 feet!
+Level 2 includes 11 zip lines and six skywalks in the trees with heights from 20 to 70 feet in the air and ziplines ranging in length from 200 to 650 feet